Detention On Full Truckloads - Advice for ShippersPosted On 14th November 2016

-Shipper can contractually get the carrier to accept that liability or perhaps some defined penalties for lack of performance, including missed pickups, but shipper needs to state this up front and modify the contracts and agreements with their freight brokers or carriers.
-Shipper needs to be proactive and do this in writing in advance.
-These new contract terms might reduce the pool of available carriers to you, it might raise your prices, but it might not also it will depend on the specifics.
+A shipper can contractually get the carrier to accept that liability or perhaps some defined penalties for lack of performance, including missed pickups, but the shipper needs to state this upfront and modify the contracts and agreements with their freight brokers or carriers.
+The shipper needs to be proactive and do this in writing in advance.
+These new contract terms might reduce the pool of available carriers to you, and it might raise your prices, but it might not also it will depend on the specifics.
 The increased costs for more reliable on-time truckers might be greater than the labor savings and hassle savings.

 To answer the question of “Who pays for other trucking companies' detention when I am late because Carrier A showed up late on the first appointment slot?” or something close to that – again, such a negative cascading effect on the shipper’s loading plans for the day is for the shipper to manage.